 The Perseid meteor shower in August is an annual favorite of amateur stargazers—and according to NASA, 2019’s will be one of the best ever.
 We can thank the new moon for that, as it will provide an optimal viewing experience that allows the shooting stars to shine.
 The Perseids are active from July 17 to August 24, but they’ll peak on the nights of August 12 and 13th.
 Head away from house and city lights to for the best viewing ability, and you’ll be oohing and ahhing as as many as 100 meteors per hour zoom by.

 Sea turtle walks are a popular event on Florida beaches in June and July when huge mama turtles weighing in at around 200 to 250 pounds come ashore to lay their eggs.
 About two months later, the tiny and adorable sea turtles hatch but they don’t just make a run for the water.
 They wait until the sand cools, which is usually at night, and begin their journey to the water.
 If you’re lucky enough to see them at night, don’t shine any light on them.
 It could really interfere with their sense of direction and set them off course.

 Avoid the ER in July

 Don’t panic if you end up in the ER this summer, but a report published in the Annals of Internal Medicine found the most dangerous time to go to the hospital is in July, especially if it is a teaching hospital where new doctors are trained.
 July is the month seasoned medical residents leave the hospital and new med students arrive.
 Death rates increase between 8 to 24 percent in July.
-If you get a newbie doc, ask for a second opinion if you’re concerned.
-Here’s more on how to survive your next trip to the hospital.
+If you get a newbie doc, ask for a second opinion if you’re concerned, and definitely brush up on these ways to have your healthiest summer ever.

 Your chances of getting burned are greater